Deso-PK/make-trust-irrelevant/README.md

 > **Can privileged effects be made dependent on bounded authority that the requesting side cannot create for itself?**

 That is the problem KERNHELM is attempting to solve.

+The distinction is important for AI.

+KERNHELM does not claim to guarantee that a sufficiently advanced AI will always reason correctly, remain aligned, resist manipulation, or choose desirable goals.

+Its security proposition is different:

+> **Whatever the software thinks, wants, predicts, or intends should not automatically determine what authority it possesses.**

 ---